Leah Remini Shares Exciting News For Fans Of ‘Scientology And The Aftermath’

 The Church of Scientology reportedly does not still adhere to this policy today, although it has been well documented by the hosts of the A&E series that in fact, it still does.

-The twosome spoke about their new endeavor in an interview with Entertainment Weekly, revealing that they moved to an audio format for their show due to the rigorous vetting process and network rules of what they hosts could and could not say on the cable television station.
+The twosome spoke about their new endeavor in an interview with Entertainment Weekly, revealing that they moved to an audio format for their show due to the rigorous vetting process and network rules of what the hosts could and could not say.

 Fans of the work Leah and Mike have done on the topic were thrilled to learn the news.